TrissyG/TL-P4P-2024/README.md

 **RQ1:**

 - Forest-bathing-inspired features
-  - Mindfulness-promoting activities around the Forest environment, presented on signs
+  - Mindfulness/forest bathing promoting activities around the Forest environment, presented on signs
   - Seven bird species with sounds flying around the Forest and landing in two different areas
   - Additional items designed to increase engagement/interest including birdhouses
   - In-app questionnaire rating signs, which appear on clinician command, in the Tutorial, Forest and Beach worlds.
-They are currently configured to prompt both RSQ and IMI questionnaires where the user selects likert scale options after experiencing environments.
+They are currently configured to prompt both RSQ and two IMI sub-scale questionnaires where the user selects likert scale options after experiencing environments.

 **RQ2:**